The New Zealand team comprise Professor Matthew Parsons from Waikato University and Associate Professor John Parsons from the University of Auckland

 He has published in excess of 80 peer reviewed journal articles and provides advice to numerous countries in relation to Home Care service

 John is recognised both nationally and internationally for his research contributions in rehabilitation and gerontology, with a focus on service evaluation and participatory research.
-He has generated over $10 million in research and consultancy contracts in this area.
-He has published 64 peer-reviewed articles, book chapters, commissioned reports and electronic media training resources.
+He has generated over NZ$13 million in research and consultancy contracts in this area.
+He has published over 100 peer-reviewed articles, book chapters, commissioned reports and electronic media training resources.

 A particular area of interest relates to person-centred goal facilitation as a core component of effective rehabilitation for older people and those with complex conditions in the community and within inpatient care.